tmg0/acao/README.md

 ## Usage

 Execute `acao` in terminal, typically at the same level as the `acao.config` file.

-And then `acao` will execute jobs in the order defined in the config file.
+`Acao` will execute jobs in the order defined in the config file.

+You can also specify the job to execute and its dependencies with `acao <job>`.

 ### `Basic`